A pianistic powerhouse.

 SAN FRANCISCO EXAMINER

 “Still in her 30s, she is thoroughly at ease playing the piano in the world’s famous concert halls with the world’s greatest conductors and orchestras.
 Astonishingly, she is equally famed for numerous acclaimed compositions.
-In addition, she’s a poet and writer of note, with six volumes of poetry and prose in Russian already to her credit.
-She was selected as a member of the forum of Young Global Leaders by the World Economic Forum in Davos.”
+In addition, she’s a poet and writer of note, with six volumes of poetry and prose already to her credit.
+She was selected as a member of the Forum of Young Global Leaders by the World Economic Forum in Davos.”

 SAN JOSE MERCURY NEWS